JuliaIO/EzXML.jl/docs/src/manual.md

 ```

 Iteration is advanced by the `done(<reader>)` method, which updates the current
-reading position of the reader and returns `false` when there is al least one
+reading position of the reader and returns `false` when there is at least one
-node to read from the stram:
+node to read from the stream:
 ```jlcon
 julia> done(reader)  # Read the 1st node.
 false